ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 Loading CKEditor&nbsp;5 and its plugins from a CDN requires adding the necessary script and style sheet tags to the `<head>` of your page.
 In some environments, this can be easily done manually by following the {@link getting-started/integrations-cdn/quick-start CDN for Vanilla JavaScript} guide.

 However, other environments may require more work.
-This is especially true if you want to load some resources conditionally or dynamically, or need to wait for the resources to be loaded before using them.
+It is especially true if you want to load some resources conditionally or dynamically or need to wait for the resources to be loaded before using them.

 For this reason, we provide the `useCKEditorCloud` and `loadCKEditorCloud` helper functions to make this process easier.
 These functions will handle adding the necessary script and style sheet tags to your page, ensure that the resources are only loaded once, and provide access to the data exported by them.
 This way you can load CKEditor&nbsp;5 and its plugins from a CDN without worrying about the technical details.